-This deported mom just became the face of the Trump crackdown debate
+Guadalupe Garcia de Rayos has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.

 "I am not what he says.
 I simply am a mother who fights for her children, who fights to give them the best."

+But, she told CNN's Polo Sandoval,"Deep down I always knew this could happen."

+She began to fear deportation "when the President became the President," Garcia de Rayos said, referring to Trump.
+"Even before then he started threatening to deport people."

-Garcia de Rayos' children crossed the border Thursday night to be with mother.
+Garcia de Rayos' children -- who were born in the United States -- crossed the border Thursday night to be with their mother.

-"We don't deserve to go through this," her daughter, Stephanie, told reporters.
+"We don't deserve to go through this," her daughter, Jacqueline, told reporters.
 "No family deserves to go through this.
 It's heartbreaking.
-No one should feel this much pain, no one should go through this much suffering,"
+No one should feel this much pain; no one should go through this much suffering."

-Activists and her lawyer said they warned Garcia de Rayos that she could be deported under Trump's new policy.
+Activists and her attorney said they warned Garcia de Rayos she could be deported under Trump's policy.
 They offered sanctuary at a church, but she decided to check in with ICE anyway, said Lucy Sandoval, an activist who has been working with the family.

 "She wanted to confront this," Sandoval said.
 "They were hopeful that there would be some consciousness and some heart."